 Sharp declines in inflation rates have given rise to optimism that we have seen the peak in interest rates.
 However, the market's focus is increasingly on the likelihood or not of a recession.
-While a consensus appears to be shifting towards a soft landing, PCFT's managers feels that their part of the market is priced as though defaults are going to soar.
+While a consensus appears to be shifting towards a soft landing/shallow recession, PCFT's managers feel that their part of the market is priced as though defaults are going to soar.
 They say that, if there is a soft landing, then the sector is very cheap.

-In Europe, falling interest rates might affect banks' profitability as interest margins contract, but it depends how far rates fall from here and valuations are cheap relative to their own history and equities more generally.
-The managers note that interest rates are not going back to zero and that most of the margin benefit can be achieved on the first 250bps.
+In Europe, falling interest rates might affect banks' profitability as interest margins (the gap between what they pay on deposits and what they earn from lending etc) contract, but it depends how far rates fall from here and valuations are cheap relative to their own history and equities more generally.
+The managers note that interest rates are not going back to zero and banks make most of their profit margin on the first 2.5%.